ndrwtrsk/k8s-helm-poc/README.md

 >From inside my k8s cluster this service will be reachable via my-service.default.svc.cluster.local:8080 (service to service communication inside your cluster) and any request reaching there is forwarded to a running pod on targetPort 8070. tagetPort is also by default the same value as port if not specified otherwise.

+### Ingress
+Ingress is a loadbalancing option which operates on L7 of OSI.

 ## Links
 - https://medium.com/@gajus/the-missing-ci-cd-kubernetes-component-helm-package-manager-1fe002aac680